withastro/roadmap/proposals/0046-actions.md

 ### Call actions from a client component

 To call an action from a client component, you can import the `actions` object from `astro:actions`.
 This will include `like()` as a function, which accepts type-safe arguments as a JSON object.
+The return value will be an object containing either `data` with the action result, or `error` with any validation error or custom exception.

 Implementation: When imported on the client, the `actions` object will _not_ expose server code.
 It will instead expose a proxy object that calls a given action using a `fetch()` call.
 The object path will mirror the request URL that is fetched.
 For example, a call to `actions.like()` will generate a fetch to the URL `/_actions/like`.
 For nested objects like `actions.blog.like()`, dot chaining is used: `/_actions/blog.like`.
 The request is routed to your action using an injected handler at `/_actions/[...path]`.